section-engineering-education/engineering-education/articles/aggregation-in-dbms/index.md

 * **Count:** This provides the number of records.
 * **Maximum (Max):** This function provides the maximum value of a given set of data.
 * **Minimum (Min):** This provides the minimum value of a given set of data.
 * **Standard deviation (std dev):** This provides the dispersion or variation of the sets of data.
+Let's take a simple example of a database of student marks.
+If the standard deviation is high, it means the average is obtained by lower number of students than usual, and the lowest and highest marks is higher.

 ### Reasons for Using Aggregation in DBMS

 Aggregation is used when the DBMS has the following characteristics.

 * **Many trivial entities:** A DBMS may consist of many entities that are not significant enough to provide meaningful information.
 In such a case, the trivial entities can be combined into one complex entity through aggregation.
+For example, many trivial entities called *rooms* can be combined to form a single entity called *hotel*.
 * **One trivial entity:** Aggregation is also needed if a DBMS has a single trivial entity that should be used for multiple operations.
 In this case, the trivial entity is used to form relationships with other entities.
 This may lead to many aggregation entities depending on the operations required.
+For example, an employee in an organization may be given an insurance policy that covers his dependants.
+The entity *dependants* is a trivial entity because it cannot exist without the entity *employee*.
 * **Inapplicable entity-model relationship:** The entity-model relationship cannot be applied to certain entities within the system.
 These specific entities can be combined with other entities to allow the application of the entity-model relationship in the entire system.
 This ensures that all the entities in the system are utilized.
+For example, the entity-model relationship for students can only be applied if students enrol in a class.
+The entity *grade* can only be formed if the relationship *enroll* exists.

 ### Process Flow for Aggregation in DBMS